rmsrosa/random_notes/docs/src/generative/ddpm.md

     L_{\mathrm{VLB}}(\boldsymbol{\theta}) = L_{\mathrm{VLB}, 0}(\boldsymbol{\theta}) + L_{\mathrm{VLB}, 1}(\boldsymbol{\theta}) + \cdots + L_{\mathrm{VLB}, K}.
 ```

+[Sohl-Dickstein, Weiss, Maheswaranathan, Ganguli (2015)](https://dl.acm.org/doi/10.5555/3045118.3045358) went on to model the mean and the covariance kernel of each reverse step and modifying the distributions by a function $r(\mathbf{x}_k)$, but we do not consider this here and go on with the simplifications and improvements carried on by [Ho, Jain, and Abbeel (2020)](https://proceedings.neurips.cc/paper/2020/hash/4c5bcfec8584af0d967f1ab10179ca4b-Abstract.html).

 #### Simplifications

 Since the last term in $L_{\mathrm{VLB}}(\boldsymbol{\theta})$ is constant, we only need to minimize